mo-shimada/opensourcecobol4j/doc/cobj-api_SpringBoot.md

     </dependency>
     ```
 7. Build and launch the Spring Boot project.
-   Run the following command in the root directory of the project.
+   Run the following command in the root directory of the project:
 * For Gradle
     ```
     ./gradlew bootRun